tddschn/todo-cli-tddschn/README.md

 - Creating, reading, updating, and deleting todos;
 - Nicely formatting the outputs (with color);
 - `todo ls` lists all todos, ordered by priority and due date, the todos without a due date are put last (nullslast).
+- Not only the command line interface - you can also CRUD your todos by making HTTP requests to the [REST API](#todo-serve).

 ## Install